peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Cbor.CBORObject a,
         PeterO.Cbor.CBORObject b);

- Returns whether one object's value is less than or equal to another's.
+ Returns whether one object's value is up to another's.

  <b>Parameters:</b>

  * <i>a</i>: The left-hand side of the comparison.